-One of Scratch’s most notable and useful features is its ability to execute scripts in parallel.
-This means the computer doesn’t need to wait for one script to finish running before executing the next script.
+One of Scratch’s most notable and useful features is its ability to execute multiple blocks of code simultaneously.
+This means that the computer doesn’t need to wait for one code block to finish running before it executes the next block.

 This is known as concurrency.
-The Scratch programmer doesn’t have to worry about the order their scripts are being executed in, they can just assume that they will all run at the same time.
+When you use Scratch you don’t need to worry about the order of the code blocks executing, you can just assume that they will all run at the same time.

 Here’s an example of a program displaying such concurrency:

-When this program is run, both scripts are executed simultaneously.
+When this program is run, both blocks of code are executed simultaneously.
 This causes the sprite they are attached to to switch between saying “On” and “Off” every half a second.

 Most text-based programming languages do not allow the programmer to execute multiple parts of their program in parallel with such ease.
 For this reason, it is necessary for students that are new to such languages to learn to rethink how such problems can be tackled.

-A student who is starting to learn Python might try and create the above Scratch script in the following way:
+A student who is starting to learn Python might try and create the above Scratch program like this:

 from time import sleep while True: sleep(0.5) print("On") sleep(0.5) while True: sleep(1) print("Off")